Advocates Who Want To Change Criminal Justice Are Rallying Around These Republican Governors

 JAN on Thursday unveiled two videos — one starring Reynolds, the other starring Bevin — that will be used to promote the organization’s agenda in the coming months.

-Harris sees Reynolds, formerly the Iowa lieutenant governor who elevated to the top job this year after Terry Branstad accepted the China ambassadorship from Trump, as a particularly powerful spokesperson.
-The Reynolds video includes footage of the governor discussing her battle with alcoholism — she has been sober for 17 years, following arrests for drunk-driving — with graduates of a high school equivalency program at a women’s prison.
+Harris sees Reynolds, the former Iowa lieutenant governor who was elevated to the top job this year after Terry Branstad accepted the China ambassadorship from Trump, as a particularly powerful spokesperson.
+The Reynolds video includes footage of the governor discussing her battle with alcoholism — she has been sober for 17 years, following arrests for drunk driving — with graduates of a high school equivalency program at a women’s prison.

 “I’ve really faced some pretty significant hurdles in my life,” Reynolds told the women.
 “I’m a recovering alcoholic and thankful for every single day of sobriety that I have.”